Do you have insomnia?

 The truth is that people who try to sleep on bad mattresses rarely feel well rested when they wake up in the morning.

 If you think a bad mattress is the cause of your insomnia you have two options.
-You can get a brand new, more comfortable mattress.
+You can get a brand new, more comfortable or a luxury mattress.

 Or, you can get a comfortable mattress topper to put on top of your current mattress.
 Either could be a quick and easy way to instantly improve the quality of your sleep.